Africa

 Day 5

-This morning we cross the border for a half day shared tour of the Brazilian side of the incredible Iguazu Falls, with panoramic views of the nearly 2-mile (3 km) cliff edge.
+This morning we cross the border for a private tour of the Brazilian side of the incredible Iguazu Falls, with panoramic views of the nearly 2-mile (3 km) cliff edge.

 We take an elevator down to the base of the waterfalls and stop at different viewing points.
 The volume of water flowing over the falls varies greatly depending on seasonal rainfall, but the falls are a spectacular sight at any time of year.
 The waterflow is highest between October and March, with the heaviest rains from December to February, when many trails are closed.